Master Cat Training: 6 Proven Tips for Obedient Felines

 Pairing Clicks with Rewards

 When your cat is okay with the clicker, link it to actions.
 Click when they sit, then give a treat.
-This teaches them what you want.
+This teaches them what you want in cat training sessions.

 Consistency is key when linking clicks to rewards.